mcastling/mcastling.github.io/NUItutorials/button.md

 };
 ~~~

-Events are not fired when the \e disabled property is set to \e true.
+Events are not fired when the disabled property is set to true.

 The Button class provides the following properties which modify the fired events:

-+ autorepeating
+1. autorepeating
-When \e autorepeating is set to \e true, the Pressed, Released and Clicked events are fired at regular
+When autorepeating is set to true, the Pressed, Released and Clicked events are fired at regular
 intervals while the button is touched.

 The interval times can be modified with the _InitialAutoRepeatingDelay_ and _NextAutoRepeatingDelay_ properties.

-A \e togglable button can't be \e autorepeating.
-If the \e autorepeating property is set to \e true,
+A togglable button can't be autorepeating.
+If the autorepeating property is set to true,
-then the \e togglable property is set to false but no event is fired.
+then the togglable property is set to false but no event is fired.

-+ togglable
+2. togglable
-When \e togglable is set to \e true, a _StateChanged_ event is fired, with the selected state.
+When togglable is set to true, a _StateChanged_ event is fired, with the selected state.

 For a checkbox all 4 events are available, usually only the _StateChanged_ event is used to notify
 when the button changes its state to selected or unselected.